mrn0b0t/TaskHound/README.md

 - **LDAP resolution** - Enabled by default (disable with `--no-ldap`)
 - **RPC operations** - Enabled by default (disable with `--no-rpc`)

+> [!WARNING]
+> **Credential Guard checks are HIGHLY detectable.** Since the Remote Registry service is stopped by default on modern Windows, TaskHound will remotely **start the service** via SCM, perform the checks, then stop it (Just like secretsdump).
+This will make any decent SOC light up like a Christmas tree. **Definitely use `--no-credguard` if you want to avoid this in engagements!**

-For red team/stealth operations, use `--opsec` to disable all noisy features at once.
+Speaking of Engagements: For red team/stealth operations, use `--opsec` to disable all noisy features at once.
 (Or use the BOF).

 ### Usage Examples